 - 1 tablespoon butter

 - ¼ cup flour

 - 1 teaspoon granulated garlic

 - ½ teaspoon black pepper

-- Peel and dice potatoes.
-Place potatoes in a pot of salted water.
-Bring to a boil and simmer until tender.
-Drain water completely.
-Beat potatoes with mixer until smooth.
-Should make about 3 cups mashed potatoes.
+- Drain water completely.
+Beat potatoes with mixer or potato masher until smooth.
+Should make about 2 cups mashed potatoes.

-- Add and incorporate the remainder of ingredients except ½ cup flour.
+- Add and incorporate the remainder of ingredients tasting to make adjustments for personal preference.

-Serve with a dollop of sour cream or apple sauce.
+Serve with a dollop of sour cream or our accidental apple sauce.